 The Policy Centre for African Peoples (PCAP) exists to provide a platform for the engagement and education of African communities and the general public.

-To fulfil this objective, PCAP carries out educational projects, research and public campaigns on topics including leadership, education, human rights and social justice.
+To fulfil this objective, PCAP carries out educational, research and social engagement projects in the areas of leadership, education, human rights and social justice.

 Amongst the specific programmes and projects undertaken by PCAP are:

-From 2014 onwards, PCAP has undertaken, and will be undertaking, a series of activities aimed at promoting the engagement and education of Africans, the African Diaspora, and key stakeholders in the UK, Africa and elsewhere.
-These activities include:
+From 2013 onwards, PCAP has undertaken, and will be undertaking, a series of projects aimed at promoting the engagement and education of African communities, the African Diaspora and the general public.
+These projects include:

 - Medway Question Time -a debate with parliamentary candidates in Medway ahead of the UK 2015 general election.